 It is important to note that a review will only be undertaken if there is reason to believe that the tribunal made a mistake or that any facts or evidence were missed which may have made a difference.
 You cannot ask for a review simply because you disagree with their ruling.

-Alternatively, if you think that the tribunal made a legal error when making their decision, you can contact the Employment Appeal Tribunal, which rules on points of law relating to employment tribunal cases.
+Employment Tribunal Hearings – Alternatively, if you think that the tribunal made a legal error when making its decision, you can contact the Employment Appeal Tribunal, which rules on points of law relating to employment tribunal cases.

 If you asked for written reasons during the hearing or requested them within 14 days of receiving the judgment, or if the tribunal chose to initially withhold the reasons for its decision and supplied them in writing afterwards, the deadline will instead be 42 days after you receive the reasons.